Flare Treatments

 Bad Flares

 Some gout flares are particularly severe.
-In these cases, it is often necessary to use medication doses higher than that which Gouthelper typically recommends.
+In these cases, it is often necessary to use medication doses higher than that which GoutHelper typically recommends.
 We sometimes also use combinations of medications.
 These are typically done under the supervision of a physician, usually a rheumatologist.
 Injections of corticosteroids directly into the joint can also be performed, this is also done by a physician.

 Back to top